helikon-labs/polkadot-kusama-1kv-telegram-bot/README.md

 Don't forget to turn on push notifications for Telegram to receive alerts about your validator.

-🎉 Happy validating, and you're much welcome to nominate or tip my Kusama validator at `GC8fuEZG4E5epGf5KGXtcDfvrc6HXE7GJ5YnbiqSpqdQYLg`.
+🎉 Happy validating, and you're much welcome to nominate our validators:

+- Kusama `GC8fuEZG4E5epGf5KGXtcDfvrc6HXE7GJ5YnbiqSpqdQYLg`
+- Polkadot `123kFHVth2udmM79sn3RPQ81HukrQWCxA1vmTWkGHSvkR4k1`